 When it comes to engaging the right data visualization there are some rules of thumb.
 There are many ways to represent your data, check out the following six examples to get you started.
+Or, you get jump right into creating visuals by signing up for a free account on Piktochart.

 Why data visualization